Skip to content

 The auth_socket plugin authenticates users that connect from the local host through the Unix socket file.
 You can’t authenticate as a root by providing a password.

 This can cause issues with some apps that need to connect to the database via root.
-You’ll need to change the default authentication mechanism from auth_socket to mysql_native_password to fix that.
+To fix that, you’ll need to change the default authentication mechanism from auth_socket to mysql_native_password.

 However, doing so might introduce security risks since root users shouldn’t be used to connect remotely to the database.
 A recommended method is to create a dedicated user to connect remotely to your database servers.